-- 11. "Manufactured Home Park or Subdivision" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale. - 12.
+- 12. "Manufactured Home Park or Subdivision" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for rent or sale. - 13.
 "Recreational Vehicle" is defined as: - a. built on a single chassis; - b.
-400 square feet or less when measured at the largest horizontal projection; - c. designed to be self-propelled or permanently towable by a light duty truck; and - d. designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use. - 13.
-"Regulatory floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height. - 14.
+400 square feet or less when measured at the largest horizontal projection; - c. designed to be self-propelled or permanently towable by a light duty truck; and - d. designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use. - 14.
+"Regulatory floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height. - 15.
+"Saco River Floodplain Maps" means the maps produced based on hydrologic and hydraulic analyses to delineate a floodplain area subject to a flood having a one-percent possibility of being equaled or exceeded in any given year.
+The maps were produced as part of Hart's Location Floodplain Mapping Project. - 16.
 "Special flood hazard area" is the land in the floodplain within the Town of Hart's Location subject to a one-percent or greater possibility of flooding in any given year.
-The area is designated on the FIRM as Zone AE. - 15.
-"Structure" means for floodplain management purposes, a walled and roofed building, including a gas or liquid storage tank that is principally above ground, as well as a manufactured home. - 16.
-"Substantial damage" means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred. - 17.
-"Substantial Improvement" means any combination of repairs, reconstruction, alteration, or improvements to a structure in which the cumulative cost equals or exceeds fifty percent of the market value of the structure.
+The This area includes: (1) areas is designated on the FEMA Flood Insurance Rate Map FIRM as Zone AE and (2) areas within the base flood on the Saco River Floodplain Maps. - 17.
+"Structure" means for floodplain management purposes, a walled and roofed building, including a gas or liquid storage tank that is principally above ground, as well as a manufactured home. - 18.
+"Substantial damage" means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.

+- 19. "Substantial Improvement" means any combination of repairs, reconstruction, alteration, or improvements to a structure in which the cumulative cost equals or exceeds fifty percent of the market value of the structure.
 The market value of the structure should equal: - a. the appraised value prior to the start of the initial repair or improvement, or - b. in the case of damage, the value of the structure prior to the damage occurring.